rizwanmoha/Delites-Assignment/Readme.md

 Just clone the project go inside the frontend folder and hit the command "npm install" and then hit the command "npm start"

-for Backend go inside the Backend folder and hit the command "npm install" and then hit the command "npm run dev"

 Then check our website on localhost:3000 on the browser